 Your top summer ear infection questions, answered

-Last update on May, 08, 2023
+Last update on Sep, 30, 2025

 The sun is shining, the temperature is rising, and you’re heading to the beach or pool to cool off.
 While this quintessential summer pastime may stir fond memories or anticipatory relief from the heat, it’s not always sunshine and popsicles.

 Let’s be honest: an ear infection in summer is no fun.
 And when you’re spending your summer days at the pool or beach, it’s not all that uncommon to experience an ache or pain in the ear.
 After all, the culprits—sand and water—are plentiful.
-The good news: We have answers to your top summer ear infection questions, including how to prevent them.
+The good news: We have answers to your top summer ear infection questions, including how to prevent them

 What are common summer ear problems?

 Think about all those times you or your kids dove deep into the water to try and touch the bottom or played in the warm sand.
-Trips to the beach and pool create many opportunities for sand in the ear and water-based ear infections for both children and adults.
+Trips to the beach and pool create many opportunities for sand in the ear and water-based ear infections for both children and adults

 What happens when sand gets in my ear?